dtduval/dtduval.github.io/index.md

 ### Research

-I study commercial air transport law and economics and have consulted to national governments on related policy issues.
+I study the economic regulation of commercial air transport and have consulted to national governments on related policy issues.
 A detailed CV is available [here](http://dl.dropbox.com/u/461710/DuvalCV.pdf).

 ### SME advising and consulting